eXascaleInfolab/xmeasures/README.md

 # xmeasures - Extrinsic Clustering Measures
-Extrinsic clustering measures evaluation for the multi-resolution clustering with overlaps (covers): F1_gm for overlapping multi-resolution clusterings with possible unequal node base and standard NMI for non-overlapping clustering on a single resolution.
+Extremely fast evaluation of the extrinsic clustering measures: F1_gm for overlapping multi-resolution clusterings with possible unequal node base and standard NMI for non-overlapping clustering on a single resolution.
-`xmeasures` is one of the utilities designed for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark.
+`xmeasures` is one of the utilities designed for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark to evaluate clustering of large networks. `xmeasures` evaluates F1 and NMI for collections of hundreds thousands of clusters withing less than 10 sec on an ordinary laptop using a single CPU core.

 ## Content
 - [Deployment](#deployment)